Gabrielferreirasl/Backend-Trybesmith/README.md

 ## After downloading the project:

-create an .env file to connect to your local database:
+create an .env file to connect to your local MySQL database:
 ```
 MYSQL_USER=yourUser
 MYSQL_PASSWORD=yourPass